Helping customers is an essential part of every business strategy, but did you know it’s also an essential part of your marketing strategy?

 2. Demos and webinars

 If you’ve recently spent some time on social channels, you’ve probably noticed that video has taken over the internet.
-Video is a great way to share information quickly, clearly and efficiently, especially whilst we're all on lockdown.
-It’s also extremely useful for visual learners.
+It's a great way to share information quickly, clearly and efficiently, especially when we're all exposed to so much content online.

 To keep your viewers engaged, aim for 1-minute long videos when it comes to demos, tutorials, or help videos, and half-an-hour for webinars, which can be dedicated to teaching customers how to make the most of your service or product.